imbal/safeyaml/README.rst

 You don't need to integrate a new parser library: keep using your language's best-maintained YAML parser, and drop the ``safeyaml`` linter into your CI pipeline, pre-commit hook and/or text editor.
-It's a static binary, so you don't have any new dependencies to worry about.
+It's a standalone script, so you don't have any new dependencies to worry about.